NBSutton98/COM-Documentation/docs/task4.md

 ## Testing our new website with app.get

 !!! info "Info"

     With our new get request, we can now test our new website!

 <br>**7** lets add a messgae to our json object<br>
 ![get](./Task4/appGetMessage.png)

 <br>**8** navigate to localhost:3000 and you should see the new addition<br>
+!!! success "Success"

 ![jsonViewer](./Task4/jsonViewTest.png)

 ## Installing json viewer and testing our new website